fboes/aerofly-patterns/docs/hems.md

 1. …with randomly selected heliports, emergency sites, and a hospitals.
 1. Finally it will fetch METAR weather data for the given location and date,
 1. …and export these missions to a `custom_missions_user.tmc` which you then can use in Aerofly FS 4.
-1. Optionally the Landegerät creates a Point of Interest (POI) file, which will contain cars and persons for every emergency site.
-You will need to put this file into your Aerofly FS 4 `scenery/poi` directory (see below).
+1. …as well as Point of Interest (POI) files, which will contain cars and persons for every emergency site.

 ## How to use it